Kim Jung-ju

 Kim Jung-ju (Korean: 김정주; 22 February 1968 – 28 February 2022), also known as Jay Kim, was a South Korean businessman, investor, and founder of Korea's largest gaming company, Nexon.
 He was the chairman and CEO of NXC Corporation, the holding company of Nexon, and a partner at Collaborative Fund, a New York-based venture capital firm.

-At the time of his death, he was the third wealthiest person in Korea.
+Kim died on 28 February 2022 at the age of 54, while travelling in Hawaii.
+At the time of his death, he was the third-wealthiest person in South Korea.

 Early life and education

 Kim was born in Seoul on 22 February 1968.
-He held a B.S. in Computer Science and Engineering from Seoul National University and an M.S. in Electrical Engineering and Computer Science from Korea Advanced Institute of Science and Technology (KAIST), where he taught as Adjunct Professor in 2011.
+He held a B.S. in Computer Science and Engineering from Seoul National University and an M.S. in Electrical Engineering and Computer Science from Korea Advanced Institute of Science and Technology (KAIST), where he taught as adjunct professor in 2011.
 He also earned an MFA in Arts Management from Korea National University of Arts.

 Career

 Kim founded Nexon in 1994, while pursuing a doctorate in computer science and engineering at KAIST.
-Under Kim’s leadership, Nexon launched the world’s first graphic massively multiplayer online role-playing game (MMORPG), Nexus: The Kingdom of the Winds and released popular titles such as MapleStory, KartRider, Mabinogi and Dungeon&Fighter.
+Under Kim's leadership, Nexon launched the world's first graphic massively multiplayer online role-playing game (MMORPG), Nexus: The Kingdom of the Winds and released popular titles such as MapleStory, KartRider, Mabinogi and Dungeon&Fighter.
 With offices in Korea, Japan, United States, Europe and Taiwan, Nexon services over 100 online and mobile games to over 190 countries.
 In 2005, the company moved its headquarters from Seoul, South Korea to Tokyo, Japan and went public on the Tokyo Stock Exchange in 2011.
 Nexon is valued at over US$13 billion as of March 2019.

-In 2009, Kim consolidated his and his family’s majority holding of Nexon by establishing NXC Corporation, where he served as CEO until July 2021.
+In 2009, Kim consolidated his and his family's majority holding of Nexon by establishing NXC Corporation, where he served as CEO until July 2021.
 He is known for acquiring firms and investing in various fields.
 Being an avid Lego fan, he purchased Bricklink in 2013, an online marketplace for Lego toys.
 The website was sold to The Lego Group in 2019.
-In 2014, NXC acquired Stokke, a premium children’s furniture manufacturer and later purchased JetKids to join Stokke in 2018.
+In 2014, NXC acquired Stokke, a premium children's furniture manufacturer and later purchased JetKids to join Stokke in 2018.
 Other acquisitions include Korbit in 2017 and Bitstamp in 2018, both major cryptocurrency exchanges based in South Korea and Europe, respectively.
 Some of his investments through NXC include SmartStudy, SendBird and OnDemandKorea.
 In 2019, according to media reports, it was announced that Kim was preparing to sell his controlling stake in NXC Corp for an estimated $9 billion (USD).

 In 2014, Kim joined Collaborative Fund as a partner.
-At the time, Collaborative’s founder and managing partner Craig Shapiro welcomed Kim as a “bootstrap” business expert at the firm, as he had built Nexon into a multi-billion dollar business without taking any venture capital investment.
+At the time, Collaborative's founder and managing partner Craig Shapiro welcomed Kim as a "bootstrap" business expert at the firm, as he had built Nexon into a multi-billion dollar business without taking any venture capital investment.
 Among other contributions, Kim was interested in helping startups expand their businesses outside the US, stating that localization efforts from an early stage can help brands reach a more global audience.